yzyii/luashitacast/README.md

 All jobs are fully implemented to my knowledge except for WAR however implementation should be trivial (See Contact Me section below).

-The intention for these luas is to comprehensively cover all required game mechanics for 75-era content as almost every other lua I have found either does not implement or poorly implements functionality such as resist sets, spell interruption rate down (SIRD) or midcast delay.
+The intention for these luas is to comprehensively cover all required game mechanics for 75-era content as almost every other lua I have found either does not implement or poorly implements functionality such as resist sets, spell interruption rate down (SIRD) / midcast delay, or different set toggling.

 Jobs use the corresponding templates to automatically implement functionality that is shared across all of them.